What Are The Symptoms of a Neurogenic Bladder?

 Frequency in OAB

 OAB may also affect the frequency of your urge to use the bathroom.
 You may have this urge throughout both the day and the night.
 You may only urinate just a little each time you go.
-Many professionals would agree that high frequency is more than 8 times in a 24 hour period.
+Many professionals would define high frequency as having to urinate more than 8 times in a 24-hour period.

 Urinary Retention with Underactive Bladder